 How to get started with the first investment property?

 Guessing, all three basic rules may not answer the key question “how to get into your first property investment?”
 Well, people’s nature differs, I am a “doer”.
 I purchased my first investment property in my own name by following rule #1, not knowing about rule #2 and #3.
-Of course on the way getting tenants for the first the rental, being a greenhorn landlord and developing a plan for investing the residential properties, I made lots of mistakes.
-However, my investments produced income (rule #1) and gaining experiences I sorted rule #2 for following investments, and rule #3 made it possible to quit after few years my day job.
-For what do you are waiting for?
+Of course on the way getting tenants for the first rental, being a greenhorn landlord and developing a plan for investing the residential properties, I made lots of mistakes.
+However, my investments produced income (rule #1) and in gaining experiences I sorted rule #2 for following investments, and rule #3 made it possible to quit after few years my day job.
+What are you waiting for?

 Stick to the basic rules and spend time and money wisely, you will never get as much as you need.
 Be guided by your priorities and your values.
 Mistakes give you the sense of (guts) feeling for right and wrong.
 Similar to a good marriage, you don’t need to study the Relationship Act.
 If you never stop learning and are guided by common sense, you will become a successful investors.
 Good luck.